rda0/ldif-git-backup/README.md

   -A, --no-add          Do not perform git add
   -C, --no-commit       Do not perform git commit
+  -O, --no-out          Do not write output LDIF file(s) -D, --no-dirty-check  Do not check if repo is dirty before commit.
+Always
+                        commit.
-  -O, --no-out          Do not write output LDIF file(s) -w, --ldif-wrap       Set if LDIF input is wrapped, this will unwrap any
+  -w, --ldif-wrap       Set if LDIF input is wrapped, this will unwrap any
                         wrapped attributes.
 By default the input LDIF is expected to be unwrapped for optimal performance